 Daniel Fehr, born in 1980 in Winterthur, is one of the most prolific authors of children’s books from Switzerland.
 His colorful worlds, fanciful stories, and clever mechanisms come to life in picture books, board books, and novelty books.
 In addition to his writings, Daniel develops board games for children and families.
-He has published over thirty books and games in twenty languages, many of which have received international awards.
+He has published over forty books and games in twenty languages, many of which have received international awards.

 While Daniel loves to entertain with his writings and games, he has also undergone serious training.
 After a banking apprenticeship, he studied art photography at the Zurich University of the Arts and the School of Visual Arts in New York, and German literature and media studies at Princeton University.

 Today, Daniel Fehr lives and works in Switzerland, where he initiated and has headed for several years the Schweizer Vorlesetag (“Swiss Reading Aloud Day”), a nation-wide reading promotion initiative of the Swiss Institute for Children’s and Youth Media (SIKJM).
 In 2020/21 he served as a mentor at the Bolo Klub, a program to support a new generation of picture book makers in Switzerland.